-This, my first novel, is about a human embryo that is allowed to preview the world before deciding whether to be born.
-Become a fan of the Dwight Okita brand...writing that is quirky, heartfelt, visionary, and a little tripped out!
-Currently selling about
+My first novel is about a human embryo that is allowed to preview the world before deciding whether to be born.
+Become a fan of the Dwight Okita brand...writing that is quirky, heartfelt, and a little trippy.

 CLICK BELOW TO BROWSE OR PURCHASE THE BOOK.

 a website for people who love to read & recommend books

 Sarah Draheim read the book and gave it 5 of 5 stars.

 "I'm not a science fiction girl, so I thought this book might not be quite up my alley.
 However, I was delighted this morning on the train to figure out it's quite emotional, and there are moments when Okita is just brilliant, like when Prospect '...hopes the man doesn't have a rainy life.'
 I think I'll really like the rest of the book, too.
 Funny and heartwarming so far, with a bit of mystery thrown in."

 Melodi Kownacki gave it 4 of 5 stars.

 "I'm pretty sure there is no genre called 'sentimental science fiction,' but that's definitely where this book belongs.
 The mind boggling technologies and general concept of the novel place it firmly in the realm of sci-fi, yet it's impossible to ignore the emotional wallop of this sweet, sad book...Prepare for a very poignant journey as Prospect learns the sad truth that life is not always as lovely as a tulip in a vase."

 From Publishers Weekly